Teburoro Tito: Early political career

-In 1980, Tito returned to Kiribati and became a Scholarship Officer for the Ministry of Education.
+In 1980, Tito returned to Kiribati, which had gained independence from the United Kingdom the previous year, and became a Scholarship Officer for the Ministry of Education.
 In 1982, he went on a thirty-day study tour in the US "for future leaders."
 Tito served as Senior Education Officer from 1983 to 1987.
 Tito, a keen soccer player, also chaired the Kiribati Football Association from 1980 to 1994.

 In March 1987, Tito was elected as member of parliament for the Teinainano Urban Council constituency in South Tarawa.
 In the presidential election later that year, Tito was one of three final candidates.
 Opposition leader Harry Tong had originally been considered as a candidate, but he stepped aside in favour of Tito.
 The other two candidates, Ieremia Tabai and Teatao Teannaki, were the incumbent president and vice-president.

 Tito built a reputation as "an energetic, highly articulate man" and, as a Catholic candidate, garnered the favour of Catholic voters, who formed much of the opposition to Tabai's government.
 Both Tabai and Tito limited their campaigning to the islands where they were most popular—Tabai in the south and Tito in the north—forgoing any attempt to garner votes from the other candidate's strongholds.
 Tito lost to Tabai, but received the highest vote share for any opponent of Tabai's government since independence with 42.7%.
 It was speculated that Teannaki, an ally of Tabai, split the Catholic vote in a way that made him a spoiler candidate for Tito.

 As part of the Christian Democratic Party (MTM), Tito became opposition leader until 1990, when he served as deputy leader until 1994.
 Tito was also a member of the Public Accounts Committee from 1987 to 1990 and the Commonwealth Parliamentary Association (CPA) Executive Committee from 1988 to 1989, attending overseas conferences and meetings.